virgili0/Virgilio/Topics/prerequisites.md

 # **What** do you need to do Machine Learning?

-# Introduction
-The application of Machine Learning techniques is critical in analysing the data available to (public) organisations and extracting value from them.
-In order to do that, you need some critical elements.

 # What you will learn
 In this guide you will learn which elements do you need to get started with Machine Learning.